cscwcu/workshops/success-in-computer-science/wcu_resources.md

 The Writing and Learning Commons offers free one-on-one writing tutoring for students at any level and at any point in the writing process.
 Tutors are trained to help students with any writing assignment, from essays to research papers to resumes.
 Whether you need helping with generating ideas, formatting, or grammar, the Writing and Learning Commons is here to help!

 You must set an appointment to meet with a tutor.
-Appointments can be made online or in person at the Writing and Learning Commons, located in Belk 207.
-The Writing and Learning Commons is open Monday through Thursday from 8:00 AM to 9:00 PM and Friday from 8:00 AM to 5:00 PM.
+Appointments can be made online or in person at the Writing and Learning Commons, located in **Belk 207.
+The Writing and Learning Commons is open Monday through Thursday from 8:00 AM to 9:00 PM and Friday from 8:00 AM to 5:00 PM**.
 Learn more about the Writing and Learning Commons [here](https://www.wcu.edu/learn/academic-success/tutoring-services/services-resources/writing-support/)!

 ## 4.3 Professors